-The ScotCap Test is a new procedure which is being introduced across NHShealth boards in Scotland and is being used as an alternative to a colonoscopy.
-Your consultant will decide if its's appropriate for you and will depend on your symptoms andanyprevious investigations.
+The ScotCap Test is a new procedure – a colon capsule endoscopy – which is being introduced across NHS health boards in Scotland and is being used as an alternative to a colonoscopy.
+Your consultant will decide if it's appropriate for you, this will depend on your symptoms and any previous tests.

-A colon capsule endoscopy isa painless procedure which uses a camera to examine the large bowel (colon).
+A colon capsule endoscopy is a painless procedure that uses a camera to examine the large bowel (colon).
 Your bowel takes away the waste your body does not need.

-The ScotCap test is a capsule which you swallow, and it contains 2 tiny cameras inside.
+The ScotCap Test is a capsule that you swallow, and it contains two tiny cameras inside.
 The cameras take pictures of the lining of the bowel to look for any problems or signs of disease.
 This test can be used instead of a colonoscopy.

 Before the test